The Biggest Mistakes People Make at SXSW

 Doing only SXSW stuff

 Downtown Austin needs only a couple of days to begin feeling claustrophobic.
 Day three, get out of the rut and help yourself to some of our kick-ass nature.
-Even if you're car-less, you can walk around Lady Bird Lake, which is a few blocks from the main thoroughfare of 6th St. A bit further south is Barton Springs Pool, if you're looking for a quick dip.
-(There is an admission fee, so bring cash.)
-And the Barton Creek Greenbelt offers beautiful hiking and biking trails, if you're looking to be alone with your thoughts for a minute.
+Even if you're car-less, you can walk around Lady Bird Lake, which is a few blocks from the main thoroughfare of 6th St. A bit further south is Barton Springs Pool, but that'll be closed for the bulk of SXSW (from March 4-15) for a spring cleaning -- head to Deep Eddy Pool if you'd like a dip despite the sub-sweltering weather.
+The Barton Creek Greenbelt offers beautiful hiking and biking trails, as well, if you're looking to be alone with your thoughts for a minute: check out our comprehensive Greenbelt guide to find the best access points.

 Trusting that AUS won't be a disaster movie